 In most forms of cystitis, antibiotics are the appropriate medicine.
 Always read the package leaflet before you start taking the medicine.
 For all antibiotics, a course of treatment must always be completed.
 However, with antibiotics it is always the case that when allergies occur, they must be stopped immediately.
 If you have had an allergic reaction to a certain antibiotic before, you are not allowed to (re)use this medicine.
 If you notice that the antibiotics treatment does not work properly or if you get a fever, contact a doctor.

-- In case of recurrent cystitis in healthy persons, the
+In case of recurrent cystitis in healthy persons, the first choice is:

-first choice is to drink a lot, to urinate well, to urinate immediately when there is an urge to do so and to urinate immediately after sex.
+- To urinate immediately when there is an urge to do so or to urinate immediately after sex.
 Cranberry capsules or drink can help.
 If none of this helps, medication can be prescribed.

 The doctor may also choose to prescribe one of these antibiotics only after there has been sexual contact.
 It is advised to take a dose within 2 hours and not more than 1 dose per day.